 • User-friendly, visual interface

-• Unlimited cards and Power-Ups on the free plan
+• Unlimited cards and Power-Ups per board

 • Built-in automation with Butler